Anyolite/anyolite/README.md

 * [X] Updated to mruby 3.2.0
 * [X] Updated to MRI 3.0.5
 * [X] Added backtrace function for mruby
+* [X] Added option to fully protect Crystal values from the Ruby GC

 #### Usability